spyder-ide/spyder-docs/CONTRIBUTING.md

 We highly recommend you create and activate a virtual environment to avoid any conflicts with other packages on your system or causing any other issues.
 Of course, you're free to use any environment management tool of your choice (conda, virtualenvwrapper, pyenv, etc).
+Regardless of the tool you use, make sure to remember to always activate your environment before using it.

+#### Conda

 To do so with Conda (recommended), simply execute the following: